graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 1. Once they confirm they meet the requirements to stake, they call the mainnet staking contract function registerValidator(), They pass data that indicates which Index Chain they will Validate on.
 This includes the Index Chain ID, their Validator ID, and the amount of Graph Tokens to stake.
 Once the becomeValidator() transaction is included in the main chain, it will emit an event :

         Event New Validator(
-            Index Chain ID,
+            indexChainID,
-            Graph Network Node ID,
+            validatorID,
-            Main Chain Account Address (msg.sender),
+            mainnetAddress,
-            Graph Tokens Staked
+            tokensStaked
         )

 The Index Chain is listening for the mainnet staking smart contract for the NewValidator event with it’s own IndexChainID.
-The event will get added into a new block on the Index Chain, and it will update the Validator Set.
+The event data will be read, and the Index Chain Validator Set will be updated.
 The Index Chain Node ID allows the new Index Chain Node to become a Validator.
 Then Step 2:

 2. The new Validator runs a CLI command in The Graph Network software and it would create you as a validator if after a check (small bond to prevent spam))